OWASP/owasp-masvs/README.md

-# OWASP MASVS
+# The OWASP Mobile Application Security Verification Standard

 This is the official Github Repository of the OWASP Mobile Application Security Verification Standard (MASVS).
-It started as a fork of ethicalhack3r's Markdown version of the OWASP ASVS 3.0.
-The MASVS can be used to establish a level of confidence in the security of mobile apps.
-The MASVS is intended to be used in the following ways:

-- Use as a metric - To provide application developers and application owners with a framework wich allows to measure the security, and thus the degree of trust that can be placed in their mobile applications.
-- Use as guidance - To provide guidance in regards to security controls necessary to implement in order to satisfy application security requirements
+The MASVS establishes baseline security requirements for mobile apps that are useful in many scenarios, including:

+- In the SDLC - to establish security requirements to be followed by solutio architects and developers;
+- In mobile app penetration tests - to ensure completeness and consistency in mobile app penetration tests;
-- Use during procurement - Provide a baseline for mobile app security verification requirements.
+- In procurement - as a measuring stick for mobile app security, e.g. in form of questionnaire for vendors;
+- Et cetera.

+# Official Releases

+PDF downloads are available on the [Releases page](https://github.com/OWASP/owasp-masvs/releases).
+The current release is [MASVS version 0.9.3](https://github.com/OWASP/owasp-masvs/releases/download/0.9.3/OWASP_Mobile_AppSec_Verification_Standard_v0.9.3.pdf).

 ## Suggestions and feedback